anbe6083/book2/hackathons/netapp/index.md

 ## What is the problem?

+How is the systems expected to report the data?
+In daily, weekly, monthly, eyarly period?
+Other?
 ## Why is the problem importnat?
+Determining the correct ASUP timing so the customer doesn't have any interruptions in service

 ## What dataset has been made available?
+netapp.csv

 ## What specific questions are being raised?
+What is considered a "good" and "bad" delta time?

 # Q/A session